The Sample Code is Giving Strange Errors or is Crashing!

 Then try to run one of the operations with your trial key.
 If you get a browser error, or get no data back, then the sample code isn't able to connect, either.
 Contact your systems administrator to resolve why you are not able to connect to Service Objects.

-DOTS Lead Enhancement Plus doesn't return any contact data for my phone number!
+GeoPhone Plus 2 doesn't find any data for my phone number!

-If your phone number is unlisted the contact data for your number may be unavailable.
-Additionally, if your number is for a cellular phone, contact data may be less consistently returned.
+If your phone number is unlisted, by law, it cannot find any contact information for your number.
+Additionally, if your number is for a cellular phone, it cannot find that contact information either.
 If it does not return any information for the exchange, then you may have mistyped your phone number.
 A valid phone number will always return exchange information, whether it is wireless or landline, connected or disconnected.

-Can DOTS Lead Enhancement Plus give me the information for a disconnected number?
+Can GeoPhone Plus 2 give me the information for a Canadian phone number?

 I'm seeing multiple contacts at a single phone number.
 Who is really going to pick up the phone?